parabellum199316/WallEEt/Pods/RxRealm/README.md

 ###### `Realm.rx.add(configuration:)`

 Writing to a **custom** Realm.
-If you want to switch threads and not use the default Realm, provide a `Realm.Configuration`:
+If you want to switch threads and not use the default Realm, provide a `Realm.Configuration`.
+You an also provide an error handler for the observer to be called if either creating the realm reference or the write transaction raise an error:

 ```swift
 var config = Realm.Configuration()